-- 6B.1 Effective engagement with those affected by decisions is intended to ensure that the decisions of the Director of Education and the Board are fully informed and carefully considered.
-Effective engagement is also intended to support accountability of staff and the Board, and give confidence to those affected that decisions were made on a sound basis. - 6B.2 Staff shall engage affected students, parents, staff, and members of the community to help ensure that: - (a) The school community has an opportunity to request and contribute information relevant to the decision, and the Board receives information relevant to the decision; - (b) The school community has an opportunity to contribute to the identification of an appropriate range of options, and the Board has an opportunity to consider an appropriate range of options; - (c) The school community has an opportunity to contribute to the identification of potential impacts of options under consideration, and the Board has an opportunity to consider the potential impact of options under consideration; and - (d) Persons affected by decisions have an opportunity to understand the reasons for recommendations and decisions.
+- 6B.1 Effective engagement with those affected by decisions is intended to ensure that the decisions of the Director of Education or designate and the Board are fully informed and carefully considered.
+Effective engagement is also intended to support accountability of staff and the Board, and give confidence to those affected that decisions were made on a sound basis. - 6B.2 In addition to broad engagement, the Board will work to ensure that engagement includes students and families who are part of our most marginalized populations as indicated by measures such as achievement, well-being or census data. - 6B.3 Staff will engage affected students, parents, staff, and members of the community to help ensure that: - (a) The school community has an opportunity to request and contribute information relevant to the decision, and the Board receives information relevant to the decision; - (b) The school community has an opportunity to contribute to the identification of an appropriate range of options, and the Board has an opportunity to consider an appropriate range of options; - (c) The school community has an opportunity to contribute to the identification of potential impacts of options under consideration, and the Board has an opportunity to consider the potential impact of options under consideration; and

+(d) Persons affected by decisions have an opportunity to understand the reasons for recommendations and decisions.